Deciding SN1/SN2/E1/E2 (4) – The Temperature

 Let’s go back to the examples we’ve been working on.

-The third case – addition of H2SO4 to a tertiary alcohol – is a case where a carbocation is formed in the absence of a good nucleophile [the negatively charged oxygen on the conjugate base, [HSO4(-)] is stabilized through resonance, reducing its reactivity].
+- The third case – addition of H2SO4 to a tertiary alcohol – is a case where a carbocation is formed in the absence of a good nucleophile [See post – Elimination of Alcohols With Acid].
 The fact that heat is being applied helps to tip the balance even further toward E1 being dominant over SN1.

 Next Post: Wrapup of the Quick N’ Dirty Guide